-- a) where the student has failed a maximum of 30 non-core credits and has passed 120 credits in Year One, or has failed a maximum of 15 non-core credits has passed 105 credits from Year One, they must undertake reassessment but will be permitted to proceed to the Year Abroad/Placement Year.
-The module aggregate mark will be capped at 40. - b) where the student has failed a core module or a maximum of 60 credits and they wish to remain on the four-year course, they must undertake the necessary reassessment, prior to the next academic Year.
+- a) Courses with a Year Abroad or a Placement Year where the student has failed a maximum of 30 non-core credits and has passed 120 credits in Year One, or has failed a maximum of 15 non-core credits has passed 105 credits from Year One, they must undertake reassessment but will be permitted to proceed to the Year Abroad/Placement Year.
+The module aggregate mark will be capped at 40. - b) Courses with a Year Abroad where the student has failed a core module or a maximum of 60 credits and they wish to remain on the four-year course, they must undertake the necessary reassessment, prior to the next academic Year.
 The module aggregate mark will be capped at 40.
-Subject to passing the module(s) after reassessment the student must apply to intermit for the next academic year with a view to proceeding to a placement year or a period of study abroad one year later if places are available.2 - c) where the student has failed a core module or a maximum of 60 credits and it is possible for the student to transfer to an appropriate three-year course the student will be offered the chance to transfer immediately and they must undertake the necessary reassessment prior to the next academic Year.
-The student's reassessment will then be governed by the three-year Rules of Assessment.
-Where reassessment takes place the module aggregate mark will be capped at 40. - d) where the student has failed more than 60 credits and has a year mark greater than 20, they must repeat the Year of study on a full-time basis for uncapped marks or undertake the necessary reassessment the following year without attendance with the module aggregate mark capped at 40.
-The student can also apply to transfer to Year Two of an appropriate three-year course, if possible, to undertake the repeat study if they do not wish to remain on the four-year course.
+Subject to passing the module(s) after reassessment the student must apply to intermit for the next academic year with a view to proceeding to a period of study abroad one year later if places are available.2 - c) Courses with a Placement Year where the student has failed a core module or a maximum of 60 credits and they wish to remain on the Four-Year course, they must undertake the necessary reassessment, prior to the next academic Year.
+The module aggregate mark will be capped at 40.
+Subject to passing the module(s) after reassessment the student may either proceed immediately to a placement Year or must apply to intermit for the next academic Year if the placement is no longer available.
+Students must have an approved placement in place at the time of the Board of Examiners. - d) Courses with a Year Abroad or a Placement Year where the student has failed a core module or a maximum of 60 credits and it is possible for the student to transfer to an appropriate Three-Year course the student will be offered the chance to transfer immediately and they must undertake the necessary reassessment prior to the next academic Year.
+The student's reassessment will then be governed by the Three-Year Rules of Assessment.
+Where reassessment takes place the module aggregate mark will be capped at 40.

-2 On courses involving study of a language it may not be advisable to intermit for a year as this may affect the student's ability to maintain the language at the required level.
+$^{^{2}}$ On courses involving study of a language it may not be advisable to intermit for a year as this may affect the student's ability to maintain the language at the required level.